 Naomi Iizuka’s Polaroid Stories won the Pen Center USA West Award and Bridget Carpenter’s The Faculty Room won the Kesselring Prize for playwriting.

 Eight Humana Festival plays have won the Steinberg/American Theatre Critics Association New Play Award: 2 by Romulus Linney, Dinner With Friends by Donald Margulies, Talking With by Jane Martin, Keely and Du by Jane Martin, Jack and Jill by Jane Martin, Getting Out by Marsha Norman, Anton in Show Business by Jane Martin, and Great Falls by Lee Blessing.

-The Humana Foundation has been sponsoring the festival for 30 years.
-The Humana Foundation’s support of Actors Theatre and the Humana Festival of New American Plays represents the longest, continuous and current partnership between a corporation and a theatre in the country.
-The Humana Foundation first sponsored the new play festival in 1980.
+The Humana Festival of New American Plays is made possible by the generosity of the Humana Foundation.
+The Humana Foundation’s support of the Festival began in 1979 and represents the longest continuous partnership between a theatre and a corporation in the country today.
 In 1982, the festival was renamed the Humana Festival of New American Plays in honor of the Louisville-based company’s ongoing and generous support.

 Since its inception, the Humana Foundation has placed an emphasis on civic and cultural development in communities where Humana has a meaningful presence.
 In a long-standing and thriving partnership, the Humana Foundation supports Actors Theatre of Louisville and its remarkable Humana Festival of New American Plays, demonstrating a joint commitment to artistic exploration and appreciation at home, across the region and around the globe.